Minor growth in alcohol sales

-The registered turnover of alcoholic beverages was lower in the first quarter this year than in the same period last year.
-The decline is related to the placing of Easter in the calendar year.
+The registered turnover of alcoholic beverages was almost 1 per cent higher in the third quarter this year compared to the same period last year.

 |2014||2013 - 2014||2004 - 2014|